ash-project/ash/documentation/introduction/getting_started_phx.md

 mix hex.info ash_json_api
 ```

-add it to your dependencies and dont forget to run `mix deps.get`
+add it to your dependencies and don't forget to run `mix deps.get`

 ```diff
 --- a/mix.exs